MunnaBhai-01/SaitamaRobot/README.md

 ## Credits 📍
 * Well, it's all in the commit history
 Feel free to open pull requests should any be missing.

+For any assistance you may join our OT chat [here](https://t.me/SarcasticsGroupRobot)<br />
+You may get ban if you ask how to deploy in our support chat.